 Changes will not be saved until the "Apply" button is clicked.

-Clicking on the display's IP Address opens the network settings configuration box for that display.
+Clicking on the Zero Client's IP Address opens the network settings configuration box for that display.

 Please Note: Even if using static IP settings for network devices, a router is still recommended for two reasons:

 Occasionally, it may be necessary to reset an individual receiver device.
 If the display is frozen in an abnormal state or part way through an operation, the solution is to reset that device.
 To physically reset the receiver device: